Democrats pass $1 trillion US infrastructure bill, giving Biden much-needed win | CBC News

 Progressives have long demanded that the two massive bills be voted on together to pressure moderates to support the larger, more expansive social measure.

-Democrats' day fell apart when after hours of talks, a half-dozen moderates insisted they would vote against the sprawling package of health, education, family and climate change initiatives unless the nonpartisan Congressional Budget Office first provided its cost estimate for the measure.
+Democrats' day turned tumultuous early after a half-dozen moderates demanded the CBO cost estimate of the sprawling package of health, education, family and climate change initiatives before they would vote for it.

-Democratic leaders have said that would take days or more.
-With Friday's delay and lawmakers' plans to leave town for a week's break, those budget estimates could well be ready by the time a vote is held.
+Party leaders said that would take days or more.
+But with Friday's delayed vote and lawmakers leaving town for a week's break, those budget estimates should be ready by the time a vote is held.

-When the infrastructure measure cleared the Senate, its Republican Party supporters even included Senate Minority Leader Mitch McConnell.
-The package would provide huge sums for highway, mass transit, broadband, airport, drinking and wastewater, power grids and other projects.
+The infrastructure measure cleared the Senate in August with bipartisan support.
+The package would provide huge sums for highway, mass transit, broadband, airport, drinking and waste water, power grids and other projects.

-But it became a pawn in the long struggle for power between progressives and moderates.
-Earlier Friday, Jayapal said the White House and Congress's nonpartisan Joint Committee on Taxation had provided all the fiscal information lawmakers needed for the broad bill.

 More Democratic drama likely